+Section through a leaf of Triodia species

+Leaves which reflect heat and light
-Some plants have shiny leaves, with waxy cuticles that reflect heat e.g. Eucalyptus species

-Light coloured leaves, especially if they are hairy, reflect significantly more radiant heat energy than do smooth leaves e.g. Rhagodia species, Eremophila (Emu Bush).
+Some plants have shiny leaves, with waxy cuticles that reflect heat e.g. Eucalyptus species Light coloured leaves, especially if they are hairy, reflect significantly more radiant heat energy than do smooth leaves e.g. Rhagodia species, Eremophila (Emu Bush).

 These fine, white hairs also decrease the air movement close to the surface of the plant, thus reducing water loss by evaporation.
-More stomates are located on the under surfaces of leaves and it is on this surface that most hairs are found e.g. Phebalium species, Lasiopetalum species, Rhagodia species • having leaves which hang vertically and edge-on to the sun, reducing total surface area exposed to the sun e.g. Lasiopetalum species, Eucalyptus species • having reduced numbers of leaves.

-In some plants e.g. many species of Acacia, flattened leaf stems called phyllodes have replaced leaves.
+More stomates are located on the under surfaces of leaves and it is on this surface that most hairs are found e.g. Phebalium species, Lasiopetalum species, Rhagodia species Leaves which hang vertically and edge-on to the sun This reduces the total surface area exposed to the sun e.g. Lasiopetalum species, Eucalyptus species Reduced numbers of leaves In some plants e.g. many species of Acacia, flattened leaf stems called phyllodes have replaced leaves.
 In others e.g. Bossiaea a flattened stem or cladode takes on the function of the leaves and the leaves themselves are reduced to tiny spikes.
 The phyllodes and cladodes do not lose as much water by evaporation as leaves do because they have far fewer stomates.